JerryWestrick/Knowledge_Engineer/Documentation/KEPF Language Reference/KEPF Language Reference.md

 ## .llm
 The llm statement is used to identify the LLM to which this Step will converse with.
 #### Example

     .llm "llm_name": "OpenAI", "model": "gpt-3.5-turbo-0125", "max_tokens": 50000

+since the values specified are the defaults, the above is equivalent to:

+    .llm "model": "gpt-3.5-turbo-0125"

 The statement tells Knowledge Engineer that it should communicate with ***OpenAI ChatGPT*** and that when instantiating the communications protocol, the following parameters should be used:
 - **"model"**: "gpt-3.5-turbo-0125",